Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 > Sent 129 attacks.
 > Checked 1413 coordinates and found 364 villages, 129 of wich are barbarian villages.

+When all your villages are out of units or at the attack limit, the bot stops with this message:

+> There is nothing left to do.

 ## Further Configuration

 In case you need the bot to run more than 15 minutes per session, use an online-bot session as explained at [https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions](https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions)